-insert_opcode inserts op into the code stream and can be used to insert special instructions directly into function code. op must be a compile-time constant.
+insert_opcode inserts opcode into the code stream and can be used to insert special instructions directly into function code. opcode must be a compile-time constant.

-insert_opcode is an intrinsic function and produces inline code.
+insert_opcode is an intrinsic function, produces inline code, and you can use it on any MAXQ30 device.